The Government is undertaking a consultation on parental leave entitlements, as it seeks views on possible changes to the system.

 “This announcement is another step in the right direction, towards giving parents even more choice about how they manage work and parenting responsibilities.”

-Samantha Cass an employment law expert with Palmers, said: “The consultation should go some way to helping the Government improve the current system regarding parental leave, reducing the need for parents to be forced to take unpaid leave so that they can be involved in the early stages of their child’s life.”
+Samantha Randall an employment law expert with Palmers, said: “The consultation should go some way to helping the Government improve the current system regarding parental leave, reducing the need for parents to be forced to take unpaid leave so that they can be involved in the early stages of their child’s life.”